mkashifchandio/get-stock-level/README.md

 **How to run**

-- Clone this repository using following command"git clone https://github.com/mkashifchandio/get-stock-level.git"
+- Clone this repository using following command "git clone https://github.com/mkashifchandio/get-stock-level.git"
 - Go to cloned "get-stock-level" folder and run command "npm install" to install depedencies
 - Use any of the commands mentioned below

-**Scripts**
+#Scripts

 **Run Tests Cases**